blankly-finance/blankly/README.md

 ## Getting Started

-For more info, and ways to do more advanced things, check our [getting started docs](https://docs.blankly.finance).
+For more info, and ways to do more advanced things, check out our [getting started docs](https://docs.blankly.finance).
 ### Installation

 First install Blankly using `pip`.
 Blankly is hosted on [PyPi](https://pypi.org/project/Blankly/).